helmilyn/helmilyn.github.io/_portfolio/_ui-ux-design/invl.md

 ### Persona

-The process began by doing desktop research and by conducting interviews.
+The process began by conducting interviews with dozens of people who either have no experience with life insurance or have already made a contract&nbsp;themselves.

 Insights from research revealed that people mistrust insurance companies, have no need for life insurance, procrastinate getting insurance or have no knowledge of it whatsoever.